-The Technical Communication Program teaches four core courses–EPD 275, EPD 397, EPD 398, and EPD 690–in addition to various electives.
-These courses are listed under the prefix “EPD” (or Engineering Professional Development) in the timetable and are briefly described below.
+The Engineering Communication Program teaches four core courses–EPD 275, InterEGR 397, InterEGR 398, and InterEGR 690–in addition to various electives.
+These courses are listed under the prefix “InterEGR” in the timetable and are briefly described below.

 This course focuses on the principles and theory of effective oral technical presentations and provides a framework for applying the principles in professional settings common to the engineering profession.
 The course consists of five parts: 1) preparation, delivery, and evaluation of oral presentation on technical subjects, 2) analysis of professional ‘real-world’ technical presentations, 3) survey of presentation technology, 4) self-analysis including listening and non-verbal skills, and 5) practice of group discussion and interview skills.

-EPD 397: Technical Communication (3 credits; Fall and Spring)
+InterEGR 397: Engineering Communication (3 credits; Fall, Spring, and Summer)

 Communication for engineering, science, and technology; theory and practice in planning, preparing, and critiquing reports, proposals, instructions, and business correspondence; research strategies, collaborative work; oral presentations.